CMeeg/next-azure/README.md

 * Edit `.azure/azure-pipelines.yml`
   * Search for `na-js-env-vars`
   * Replace all occurrences of the above with `{resourcePrefix}-env-vars` so that these match up with the Variable Group names created by the initialisation script
-    * Where `{resourcePrefix}` matches the `ResourcePrefix` in your `.nextazure.json` file
+    * Where `{resourcePrefix}` matches the `ResourcePrefix` in your `.nextazure.json` config file
 * Commit and push your changes
 * Create a new pull request from your feature branch to your "main" branch - this will start a new pipeline run and deploy your app to your `preview` environment
+* If you're happy with the `preview` deployment, merge the pull request into your "main" branch - this will start a new pipeline run and deploy your app to your `production` environment

 > You may be required to grant permissions to your Variable Groups and/or Environments the first time the Pipeline runs - keep an eye on the progress of the Pipeline in the Azure DevOps UI.

-If you're happy with the `preview` deployment, merge the pull request into your "main" branch - this will start a new pipeline run and deploy your app to your `production` environment.

 > You will need to review and approve pipeline runs if you set up [Approvals and checks](#add-approvals-and-checks-to-an-environment) for the Azure DevOps Environment.

 ✔️ And you're done!
 Your app will now be deployed to your `preview` environment each time commits are pushed to a PR targeting your "main" branch; and to your `production` environment when commits are pushed to your "main" branch.

 > ⚠️ The App Services are configured to use deployment slots, which require a "Standard" or higher service plan and will [cost you money](https://azure.microsoft.com/en-gb/pricing/details/app-service/linux/).
+If you are just trying this out you may want to [remove all of the resources](#remove-all-environments) from your subscription when you're done.

 ## Usage